IntangibleMatter/intangiblematter.github.io/content/posts/2023/05/the-heat-is-horrible.md

 floor wearing as little as possible whenever I can.
 I *hate* the heat.
 Let me move to Iceland, the temperature range there is -2 - 14 degrees.
 It sounds so much nicer....

+Sweating is, in my opinion, the worst physical feeling that isn't outright painful that one can have.